-Following the 2016 fiscal year's record-setting number of enforcement cases against investment advisers and investment companies, during the first full year of Trump administration, the SEC saw a decrease in the total number of enforcement actions, the number of standalone actions, and the total disgorgement and penalties ordered.
-The SEC also set a record for whistleblower awards in fiscal year 2016, with the 2016 whistleblower awards exceeding the combined amounts awarded during the previous years.
+and penalties ordered.
 During fiscal year 2017, enforcement actions brought by the SEC dealt with mutual fund share class and other cases impacting retail investors, cyber-related misconduct, insider trading, and issuer reporting/auditor misconduct.
-Other topics that were the focus of enforcement actions for that year included the Foreign Corrupt Practices Act and cryptocurrency/"initial coin offerings."
-The SEC's most significant enforcement actions in fiscal year 2018 involved For fiscal year 2018, a significant number of the SEC's standalone enforcement actions involved investment advisory issues, securities offerings, and issuer reporting/accounting and auditing, which collectively comprised approximately 63% of the overall number of standalone actions.
+Other topics that were the focus of enforcement actions for that year included the Foreign Corrupt Practices Act and "cryptocurrency" or "initial coin offerings."
+During fiscal year 2018, a significant number of the SEC's standalone enforcement actions involved investment advisory issues, securities offerings, and issuer reporting/accounting and auditing, which collectively comprised approximately 63% of the overall number of standalone actions.
 Enforcement actions relating to market manipulation, insider trading, and broker-dealer misconduct each comprised approximately 10% of the overall number of standalone actions in fiscal year 2018, as well as other areas.

-In contrast, and with the commencement of the Biden administration, and assumption of the SEC Chair by Gary Gensler, enforcement interest has ticked up noticeably and, in particular, involving investment advisers.
-In fiscal year 2023, the SEC obtained orders for \$4.949 billion in financial remedies, the second highest amount in SEC history, after the record setting remedies ordered in 2022.
-Of the financial remedies, \$3.369 billion went to disgorgement and prejudgment inters and \$1.580 billion in penalties, with those amounts being the second highest in SEC history.
+In contrast, under the Biden administration, enforcement interest ticked up noticeably and, in particular, involving investment advisers.
+In fiscal year 2023, the SEC obtained orders for \$4.949 billion in financial remedies, the second highest amount in SEC history, following on record setting remedies ordered in 2022.
+Of the financial remedies in 2023, \$3.369 billion went to disgorgement and prejudgment interest and \$1.580 billion in penalties, with those amounts being the second highest in SEC history.
 2023 was a record-breaking year for the Whistleblower Program, with awards issued of nearly \$600 million, the most ever awarded in one year.
-The SEC received more than 18,000 whistleblower tips, 50 percent more than in 2022 (which was also a record-breaking year for such tips).